 The overwhelming majority of Britons who have lost their citizenship are of immigrant backgrounds.

-Reports at the time said the infant had been suffering from breathing difficulties.
+The infant had been suffering from breathing difficulties, the paramedic said.

 The lawyer representing the family of Begum, Tasnime Akunjee, also confirmed the news on Twitter, after saying earlier on Friday that he had received unconfirmed reports of the baby’s death.

 His death has been confirmed .

 Begum was discovered last month in a refugee camp in Syria by a reporter with the UK-based newspaper, The Times, four years after she was last seen aged 15 fleeing from her East London home.
 She, along with two female friends, left the UK to join the Islamic State of Iraq and the Levant (ISIL, or ISIS) armed group in 2015.